COVID crisis in India: supporting the most vulnerable

 “The second wave of COVID-19 has a devastating impact, claiming lives in the community.
 The widespread infection caused severe sickness in towns and villages of Uttar Pradesh.
-Lack of information and loss of income added to the agony,” CBM’s Dinesh Rana in India updated us this week.
+Lack of information and loss of income added to the agony.”
+CBM’s Dinesh Rana in India.

-Many people are drawing down on precious savings to manage under the COVID-19 restrictions.
-Many workers who rely on payments through daily labouring have no work and are unable to sufficiently meet their own needs and the needs of their families.
+Many people drew on precious savings to manage under the COVID-19 restrictions.
+Many workers who relied on payments through daily labouring had no work and were unable to sufficiently meet their own needs and the needs of their families.

-CBM teams in India remain greatly affected by the current lockdown measures.
-The situation has improved marginally from last month, and some restrictions have been lifted.
-CBM staff continue to work from home and navigate ways in which they can continue supporting people with disabilities and vulnerable
+CBM teams in India remained greatly affected by the lockdown measures.
+The situation improved marginally from the previous month, and some restrictions were been lifted.
+CBM staff continued to work from home and navigated ways in which they could continue supporting people with disabilities and vulnerable people.

-CBM partners in Assam and Uttar Pradesh are focussing their work on a COVID-19 response and delivering essential food items, including wheat, oil, pulses, oil and spices, to vulnerable people and people with disabilities.
+CBM partners in Assam and Uttar Pradesh focused their work on a COVID-19 response and delivering essential food items, including wheat, oil, pulses, oil and spices, to vulnerable people and people with disabilities.

-CBM partners are also supporting frontline workers and local health clinics by providing them with life-saving personal protective equipment, such as masks and gloves – without which they would be risking their own life and the lives of people around them.
+CBM partners also supported frontline workers and local health clinics, providing them with life-saving personal protective equipment, such as masks and gloves – without which they would risk their own life and the lives of people around them.

-CBM partners are also committed to upholding the dignity of vulnerable women and girls and women and girls with disabilities by providing them with basic hygiene kits, which include sanitary pads.
+CBM partners were also committed to upholding the dignity of vulnerable women and girls, and women and girls with disabilities, by providing them with basic hygiene kits, which include sanitary pads.

-The latest reports indicate that 3.3% of the population in India is fully vaccinated.
-In communities where vaccination hubs have been set up, CBM partners are ensuring that people with disabilities and vulnerable people don’t miss out on getting a vaccination.
-They are linking them with accessible transport to and from the vaccination facilities.
-It is crucial that people with disabilities have access to vaccines because, not only are they at higher risk of contracting COVID-19, but it will provide a level of safety which will help them to return to work and education, regaining their livelihood.
+In June 2021, reported indicated that 3.3 per cent of the population in India was fully vaccinated.
+In communities where vaccination hubs were been set up, CBM partners ensured that people with disabilities and vulnerable people didn’t miss out on getting a vaccination.
+They linked them with accessible transport to and from the vaccination facilities.
+It was crucial that people with disabilities had access to vaccines because, not only were they at higher risk of contracting COVID-19, but it provided a level of safety which helped them to return to work and education, regaining their livelihood.

-CBM is pleased to announce that the eye hospital we support in Andhra Pradesh is due to re-open next week after being closed for the past two weeks.
-While the hospital is re-opening at a limited capacity, it will provide some relief to those people awaiting emergency eye care.
+CBM was pleased to announce that the eye hospital we supported in Andhra Pradesh re-opened in June 2021 after being closed for two weeks.
+While the hospital re-opened at a limited capacity, it provided some relief to those people awaiting emergency eye care.

 Please donate today so people with disabilities are provided with essential food packages and health workers receive the PPE that saves lives.